 ~Journeyed back from a life-altering, disabling health opportunity (illness) in 2007.
 The journey back to wellness has included deep introspection, meditation, opening, plants and herbs as medicine, exploration of different diets with a focus on plant-based nutrition, western medicine, and many alternative/natural modalities such as holotropic breathwork, acupuncture, and a polishing of the temple of the body and the sacred presence that abides within.

-~Student of shamanic practices, student of silence
+~Student of shamanic practices,

 In his exquisite poem entitled Desiderata, the late Max Ehrmann wrote, you are a child of the universe, no less than the trees and the stars.